Search

 A parenting plan cannot be amended unilaterally.
 If your ex-partner does not cooperate with an adjustment, there are two legal routes:

-- A lawyer submits the desired amendment in writing to the other parent, including a legal explanation.
-In many cases, this still leads to an agreement.
+• Written submission via a lawyer.
+The lawyer submits the desired amendment in writing to the other parent, with a legal explanation.
+This often still leads to agreement, as the other party sees the legal context and the potential procedural consequences.

-- If this does not lead to a result, an amendment can be enforced through the court.
+• Petition to the court.
+If the written submission does not lead to a result, an amendment can be enforced through the court.
 The judge tests whether there are changed circumstances and whether the amendment is in the best interests of the child.

 Why is an enforceable title important when making an amendment?